-The Center for Children and Families welcomed parents and professionals to campus for its fourth annual series of lectures examining different aspects of children's health and development.
+The Center for Children and Families welcomed parents and professionals to campus this spring for its fourth annual series of lectures examining different aspects of children’s health and development.

 January 27, 2012